-The San Juan River, tucked down in the Four Corners area, is a magical place where you can float through soaring red canyons and explore ruins and petroglyphs left by people who lived in the area as early as 10,000 BC.
+The San Juan River, tucked down in the Four Corners area in southeast Utah, is a magical place where you can float through soaring red canyons and explore ruins and petroglyphs left by people who lived in the area as early as 10,000 BC.
 The mild rapids make this an ace trip for families with kids or any group that just wants to chill out and float while taking in the stillness and the gorgeous palette of sandstone, sky, and sage.

 This guide to planning a San Juan river trip includes descriptions of the permitted Upper San Juan and Lower San Juan sections near Bluff, Utah—the sections covering Montezuma Creek, Sand Island, Mexican Hat, and Clay Hills.
 Plus, we have tips for applying for permits and reserving campsites, a gear checklist, and other resources.